 Colouring an old wedding photo

-A few days ago Barrie Warby contacted me with a plea to help him fix up his mothers photo.
-Unfortunately it was stuck to glass and heavily faded.
+A few days ago Barrie Warby contacted me with a plea to help him fix up his mother’s photo.
+Unfortunately, it was stuck to the glass and heavily faded.
 He posted me his prized photo, carefully wrapped, still in the frame, glass and all!
 The restoration process began.

-The whole image was recolored using separate layers, three colours on the brickwork for depth and realism.
+The whole image was recoloured using separate layers, three colours on the brickwork for depth and realism.
 As always you can read about the colouring process in my colouring tutorials

 Here is the review Barrie gave me when he received the image.